The Woven Tale Press: a Magazine for Writing and the Visual Arts

-WTP is published ten times a year; we regularly feature a rich and resonate roster of the literary and visual arts, by both established and emerging writers and artists.
-Keep up with the latest: cutting-edge fine art, and contemporary poetry, fiction, and creative nonfiction from across the world.
+The WTP magazine is published ten times a year.
+It is a true hybrid of noteworthy writing and visual arts — at once a fine art magazine and literary journal.
+We regularly feature a rich and resonate roster of fiction, creative nonfiction, poetry, and the visual arts, by both established and emerging writers and artists.
+Keep up with the latest: cutting-edge literary and fine art from across the world.

 Between our Covers